manuelgloeckler/manuelgloeckler.github.io/about.md

 ## Work experience

 * **Research assistant**\
+  Seq 2020 - Feb 2022\
-  University Tübingen, COmputational Systems Biology, Junior Prof. Dr. Andreas Dräger\
+  University Tübingen, Computational Systems Biology, Junior Prof. Dr. Andreas Dräger\
   Supervised by Dr. Reihaneh Mostolizadeh.

 * **Student assistant**\
+  Okt 2018 - Feb 2019\
   University Tübingen, Theory of Machine Learning Group, Prof. Dr. Ulrike von Luxburg.\
   Teaching assistant for lecture "Algorithms".

 ## Selected Publications

+For a full list of publications please refer to [google scholar](https://scholar.google.com/citations?user=0Vdv0H0AAAAJ&hl=de).

 * **Variational methods for simulation-based inference**, ICLR 2022\
   Manuel Glöckler, Michael Deistler, Jakob Macke [[arxiv]](https://arxiv.org/abs/2203.04176)

+* **Adversarial robustness of amortized Bayesian inference**, ICML 2023\
+  Manuel Glöckler, Michael Deistler, Jakob Macke [[arxiv]](https://arxiv.org/abs/2305.14984)

-Here is my current [CV](/assets/cv.pdf) as PDF.
+Here is a [CV](/assets/cv.pdf) as PDF (probably outdated).

-# Some notes
+## Some notes

 If I read into interesting topics I typically as default write a small article about it together with a way simplified example (if it is a method).
 This is mostly what I will post here.
 I try to explain it from scratch and try to include (simple) proof (ideas) for any claims I raise, but I assume from the reader some basic knowledge about math and statistics.

-PS: The search bar is broken for whatever reason.